jorgegv/rage1/doc/DATAGEN.md

 * `COLOR`: The color of the sprite.
 Must be an INK_* Spectrum constant
 * `HMIRROR`, `VMIRROR`: if these properties exist and are set to 1, a horizontal or vertical mirror will be applied to the pixels and mask.
-  THis is very useful for defining multiple sprites from one graphic asset, going in all direction or the other.
+  This is very useful for defining multiple sprites from one graphic asset, going in all direction or the other.
-* `SEQUENCE`: defines an animation sequence for a sprite.
-Sequences can be selected at different times during the sprite lifecycle.
+* `SEQUENCE`: (optional) defines an animation sequence for a sprite.
+  Sequences can be changed at different times during the sprite lifecycle.
+  More than one sequence can be defined.
+If no sequences are defined and the sprite has FRAMES > 1, a default 'Main' sequence is defined with all frames in order.
 Arguments:
   * `NAME`: the name for the sequence
   * `FRAMES`: the sequence of frames, comma separated (no spaces).
 Frames are numbered starting at 0 (e.g. FRAMES=0,1,2,3)